It’s been too long since I updated this blog.

 Other games over the years have done interesting things to address similar problems.
 The old Buffy game and Doctor Who both jump to mind.
 They both feature a single powerful protagonist and a “scooby gang” of less powerful supporting characters.
 In doctor who, for example, players trade duty running The Doctor throughout the course of a campaign so everyone gets a chance to be iconic.

-That could totally work for Nausicaä’s story.
+That might work for Nausicaä’s story.
 Shouldn’t be much of a problem.
 You could relive her arc and visit all the amazing places in the narrative.
-It might very well do the trick.
+It might just do the trick.

-Only, there’s another issue.
-Turns out that’s not not really what I wanted.
+Only…that’s not really what I wanted.
 I’ve read that story dozens of times.
 I’ve seen those vistas over the Sea of Corruption.
 I’ve looked into the Heart of the Ohmu along with Nausicaä.
-I know what she’d do and that’s not the same as creating a brand new adventure out of the same world.
+I know what she’d do and that’s not the same draw as a brand new adventure out of the same world.

 Powered by Fate

-Over the years the idea would crop up in my mind and I’d take another look at it but inevitably I’d run out of steam or barely get started.
-Back into storage it would go as other projects took up those mental cycles.
+Over the years the idea would crop up in my mind and I’d take another look at it but inevitably I’d run out of steam after a few flailing stumbles.
+Back into intellectual storage it would go to make room other projects.

 Fate does drama and action very well.
 It has a robust system for physical and emotional threats.
-Given that one of the core themes of Nausicaä is about empathy overcoming destruction it’s vital to have a game with room for emotional conflict as a central pillar.
-The characters in the manga are also vulnerable to mental stresses, including Nausicaä, so any game system needs to also include mechanics for that.
+One of the core themes of Nausicaä is empathy overcoming destruction so it’s vital to have a game with room for emotional conflict as a central pillar.
+The characters in the manga are also vulnerable to mental stresses, including Nausicaä, so any system I’d use would need to also include mechanics for that.

-Fate can do that and, it turns out, it’s pretty low drag when it comes to making custom mechanics or tweaking the system to fit your game’s specific themes and moods.
+Fate can do handle it and it’s pretty low drag when it comes to making custom mechanics or tweaking the system to fit your game’s specific themes and moods.

-So I think I’ve found a systems but I was still having trouble figuring out what kinds of stories I could tell with it.
-I didn’t want to tell Nausicaä’s story, it’s been told, but I also didn’t want to loose the themes and power of her tale.
+So I thought I’d finally found a system but I was still having trouble figuring out what kinds of stories I could tell with it.
+I didn’t want to tell Nausicaä’s story, it’s been told, but I also didn’t want to lose the themes and power of her tale.

 What to do?

-I think the solution is to set the game a generation before Nausicaä’s birth.
-Ancient flying machines, crumbling nations, desperate survival, distant hopes, unknowable insect monsters, and even deeper mysteries can all be found in that time period.
+I’m going to set the game a generation before Nausicaä’s birth.
+Ancient flying machines, crumbling nations, desperate survival, distant hopes, unknowable insect monsters, and even deeper mysteries lurk in that time period.

-Horrible things have come to pass and the seeds of destruction that lead humanity to yet another precipice are germinating deep in the Crypt of Shuwa.
+Horrible things have come to pass and the seeds of destruction that lead humanity to yet another precipice have only started germinating deep in the Crypt of Shuwa.

 Let’s do this!